Mahsaaltafi/time-series-stats-toolkit/README.md

 # time-series-stats-toolkit

 Toolkit for analyzing time-series signals with methods for event alignment, continuous rate estimation, spectral power, and statistical testing.
+Applicable to domains such as sensor analytics, biomedical data, and industrial time-series.

 ---